Torch Geometric Pool: the PyTorch library for pooling in Graph Neural Networks: A taxonomy of graph pooling methods

-\subsection{A taxonomy of graph pooling methods}
+\section{A taxonomy of graph pooling methods}

-Similar to \citet{grattarola2022understanding}, we categorize graph pooling methods along two primary, orthogonal axes that highlight key implementation challenges: the presence of learnable parameters (\textbf{trainable vs. non-trainable}) and the structure of the selection matrix (\textbf{sparse vs. dense}). \cref{fig:assignment_matrices} illustrates the differences among different types of pooling operators.
+We categorize graph pooling methods along two primary, orthogonal axes that highlight key implementation challenges: the presence of learnable parameters (\textbf{trainable vs. non-trainable}) and the structure of the selection matrix (\textbf{sparse vs. dense}).
+Figure~\ref{fig:dense_sparse_gallery} illustrates these differences through concrete examples of sparse and dense, trainable and non-trainable pooling operators applied to the same input graph.

-\paragraph{Trainable vs. non-trainable } A fundamental distinction among pooling operators is whether the coarsened graph is obtained either through trainable or pre-computed operations. \textit{Non-trainable methods} usually rely on graph-theoretic algorithms that account only for the graph's topology.
-This implies that the pooled graph's topology does not depend on the node features and the downstream task.
-Examples include methods based on spectral clustering~\citep{dhillon2007weighted}, largest eigenvector vertex selection~\citep{bianchi2020hierarchical}, and maximal independent sets~\citep{bacciu2023pooling}.
-Since the coarsening is feature-independent, the pooled graphs can be pre-computed, simplifying training at the cost of expressivity, as the pooling strategy does not adapt to the task at hand. \textit{Trainable methods}, instead, incorporate learnable parameters that are optimized end-to-end with the rest of the \gls{gnn}.
-A trainable pooler can identify the most important nodes or substructures for the task at hand, often leading to superior performance at the cost of computational complexity.
+In the literature, these distinctions are often treated primarily as theoretical properties.
+In \texttt{tgp}, they translate directly into explicit software workflows.
+The following subsections explore both axes, directly pairing their theoretical definitions with the practical implementations they demand---specifically, the \texttt{PreCoarsening} pipelines uniquely enabled by non-trainable methods, and the diverse execution modes engineered to accelerate dense assignment operators.